 Enter J-Beauty, which fuses together age-old Japanese beauty practices with modern-day innovation.
 With the market's (and my) new focus on a less is more mentality, J-Beauty, which showcases cutting-edge technology and refined skincare solutions, caught my eye.
 If you're looking to simplify your routine, take note of these six Japanese beauty brands that have made minimalism part of their DNA.

 According to Seiso JBeauty, when there is clutter, valuable ingredients lose their value.
 But their simplistic approach to skincare wasn't just bred out of the founder's love of skincare or acneic, rosacea-prone skin.
 It was the fact that she simply had less time for a multi-step routine.
-"Being a parent to young children is likely the driving force behind my focus on minimalism, in all aspects of life, but definitely why I’ve focused on minimalism in beauty," says Tracy O'Connor, one of the brand's founders (and former founder of Kate Somerville).
+"Being a parent to young children is likely the driving force behind my focus on minimalism, in all aspects of life, but definitely why I’ve focused on minimalism in beauty," says Tracy O'Connor, one of the brand's founders.
 "I simply don’t have time for more than a few steps, but when I use the Seiso products, I feel like I’m treating myself to a luxurious skincare experience."

 "The Japanese have extremely well-documented science when it comes to skincare formulation, quality ingredients, and incredible technologies, like the moisture milk, which O'Connor raves about for its perfectly balanced, light moisturizer-serum texture that goes on like a dream, delivers the goods (their patented ceramides) and dramatically improves barrier function.